 NOAA Coral Reef Watch's most recent Four-Month Coral Bleaching Heat Stress Outlook is below.
 This figure shows the distribution of the lowest heat stress levels predicted by at least 60% of the model ensemble members.
 In other words, there is a 60% chance that the displayed heat stress levels will occur.

 NOAA Coral Reef Watch's (CRW) daily 5-km satellite coral bleaching heat stress monitoring products and Four-Month Coral Bleaching Outlook indicate that in the central equatorial Pacific, bleaching heat stress continues to build.
-Multiple coral reef regions are already experiencing Alert Level 1 bleaching stress (associated with significant coral bleaching).
-Alert Level 2 bleaching stress (associated with widespread coral bleaching and significant mortality) is expected in the Northern Cook Islands, Southern Cook Islands, the Samoas, Wallis & Futuna, Northern Tonga, Southern Tonga, the Society Archipelago, and the Austral Islands in the next 1-4 weeks.
-Alert Level 1 bleaching conditions are also expected in the Tuamotu Archipelago in the next 1-4 weeks and in Tuvalu in the next 5-8 weeks.
+The Austral Islands are now at Alert Level 2 bleaching stress (associated with widespread coral bleaching and significant mortality), and the Southern Cook Islands are at Alert Level 1 (associated with significant coral bleaching) - with an expected escalation to Alert Level 2 stress in the next 1-4 weeks.
+Alert Level 2 conditions are also expected in the Northern Cook Islands, the Samoas, Wallis & Futuna, Northern Tonga, Southern Tonga, the Tuamotu Archipelago, the Society Archipelago, the Pitcairne Islands, and Easter Island, Chile in the next 1-4 weeks.
+Alert Level 1 bleaching stress is anticipated in the Southern Line Islands, Tuvalu, and the Marquesas Islands in the next 5-8 weeks.

 The Main Hawaiian Islands (MHI), which observed record levels of bleaching in 2014 and static Alert Level 2 bleaching heat stress in October and November 2015, remain at a level of No Stress.
 No Stress conditions are also present in the Northwestern Hawaiian Islands (NWHI), which sustained high, prolonged levels of bleaching heat stress in 2014 and some subsequent coral death.
 CRW continues to collect data from field partners, including Hawai'i's Eyes of the Reef (EOR) volunteer community reef monitoring program concerning the extent and severity of the bleaching and coral death observed in the MHI and NWHI in 2015.

-CRW's other 5-km Regional Virtual Stations in Micronesia are all at a level of Bleaching Watch or No Stress, after multiple regions, including the Republic of the Marshall Islands and the Eastern Federated States of Micronesia (FSM), registered Alert Level 2 bleaching heat stress for many weeks.
-Note that while the Eastern FSM has downgraded to a Bleaching Watch, it is expected to increase again to a Bleaching Warning multiple times over the next 9-12 weeks.
+CRW's other 5-km Regional Virtual Stations in Micronesia are all at a level of Bleaching Watch or No Stress, after multiple regions, including the Republic of the Marshall Islands and the Eastern Federated States of Micronesia (FSM), registered Alert Level 2 bleaching heat stress for many weeks in early 2017.
+Note however that Alert Level 1 bleaching conditions are expected again in the Western FSM, the Gilbert Islands, Kiribati, Howland and Baker Islands, and the Phoenix Islands, Kiribati in the next 9-12 weeks.

-Of note, cooler waters are still being sustained in the Phoenix Islands (Kiribati).
-As noted in multiple articles below and by numerous news outlets worldwide, in Kiribati, persistent elevated ocean temperatures (as high as 31.4-degrees Celsius) since June 2015 have killed most of the corals in the region.
+For the Phoenix Islands, in particular, as noted in multiple articles below and by numerous news outlets worldwide, in Kiribati, persistent elevated ocean temperatures (as high as 31.4-degrees Celsius) in 2015-2016 killed most of the corals in the region.
 Photos taken by scientists surveying the reef damage, especially around Kiritimati (Christmas Island), where more than 80% coral mortality has been documented, are gruesome.
-The high bleaching heat stress in Kiribati was tied to the very strong El Niño that dissipated in late 2016, but whose effects will last for many months in the southern hemisphere.
+The high bleaching heat stress in Kiribati was tied to the very strong El Niño that dissipated in late 2016 but whose effects lasted for multiple additional months in the southern hemisphere.
 It is estimated that only 1-5% of Kiribati's reefs will survive and recover from this severe bleaching heat stress event.

 The severe heat stress in East Asia also has dissipated, after Alert Levels 1 and 2 bleaching persisted in multiple areas for many weeks.
 This included Hainan Island, China, Northern Vietnam, and Dongsha, Taiwan.
 CRW is communicating with local coral reef managers and research partners to try and assess the extent of the damage to the region's coral reefs.

-Bleaching heat stress continues to increase in parts of the Coral Triangle.
+Bleaching heat stress remains in parts of the Coral Triangle.
 Alert Level 1 conditions associated with significant

-coral bleaching are expected in the next few weeks in Papua New Guinea and
+coral bleaching are expected in the next few weeks in Papua New Guinea.

 of bleaching stress in these regions over the next few months.